-If you’re a fitness pro, it can be easy to forget that some basic gym equipment might intimidate or put-off some of your clientele.
+If you’re a fitness pro, it can be easy to forget that some basic gym equipment might intimidate or put off some of your clientele.
 While having heavy weights and the latest gadget is a must in staying ahead of your game, using hardcore exercise machines fit for the Olympics could mean that your gym scares off beginners or seniors.

-Similarly, if your gym just has basic gym equipment that is only utilised by the less experienced or older, the seriously dedicated gym-goers will simply pick another gym that is stacked with the latest and greatest gear.
+Similarly, if your gym just has basic gym equipment that is only utilized by the less experienced or older, the seriously dedicated gym-goers will simply pick another gym that is stacked with the latest and greatest gear.
 To maximize profits and get more people through the door, a mix of equipment should be used to attract and keep customers.

 The basic gym equipment mentioned in the list below are suitable for: